 Locrating is the UK's most popular and trusted school guide; it allows you to view inspection reports, admissions data, exam results, catchment areas, league tables, school reviews,

-neighbourhood information, carry school comparisons and much more.
-Below is some useful summary information regarding Bobblewood Nursery, but to see all our data you need to click the blue button at the bottom of the page to view Bobblewood Nursery
+To see all our data you need to click the blue button at the bottom of this page to view Bobblewood Nursery

 on our interactive map.

 What is it like to attend this early years setting?

 Children are highly engaged as they learn through play.
 They are engrossed as they make 'tea' in the garden 'tea shop' by adding flowers, herbs and fruit to water.
 They talk about what they can smell and feel with staff, who seamlessly extend understanding with appropriate questions.

 Staff explain that the area and activities are designed to inspire children to be imaginative, resourceful and resilient.
 Young children proudly show that they can 'snip the flower now' as they use scissors to cut petals.
 Staff praise them, adding that they have persevered and 'worked very hard' to master scissors.

 Behaviour is exce...ptionally good across the nursery.
 When children feel angry or upset, staff sit with them and calmly acknowledge their feelings.
 Staff help children to understand and talk about how they feel with sensitive interactions.